Ankan54/scrape-BBC-news-India/README.md

 # scrape-BBC-news-India
-Scrape today's headlines for India from BBC.com adn store in a HTML file
+Scrape today's headlines for India from BBC.com and store in a HTML file

 in command prompt, navigate to file location
 ```